Lauren Toyota

-Lauren Toyota is a vegan cookbook author and creator of the blog, Hot for Food.
-She is a former Canadian television personality.
+Lauren Toyota is a Canadian vegan cookbook author, blogger and former television personality.
+She is the creator of the blog Hot for Food.

 Early life and education

 Toyota was born and raised in Mississauga, Ontario, Canada.
 She is a Yonsei Japanese Canadian.
 Her great-grandparents emigrated from Japan to Canada, and her grandparents were in internment camps during WWII.

 Toyota became a vegetarian when she was 12 and had to cook her own food.
 In 2003, she graduated from Durham College with a degree in Music Business Management.